 - Your home

 Services and other health care providers.
-It also pays for preventive health care services, such as:
+Medicare Part B also pays for health care services, such as:

-- Wellness visits and other preventive services, such as flu and pneumonia shots and mammograms
+- Wellness visits and other preventive services, such as flu and pneumonia shots and breast and colon cancer screening

 - Surgical procedures

 - Lab tests and x-rays

 - Drugs and medicines that you are unable to give to yourself, such as medicines given through your veins

 Most people pay a monthly premium for Part B. You also pay a small yearly deductible.
 Once that amount is met, you pay 20% of the Medicare-allowed payment for most services.
 This is called coinsurance.
 You may also need to pay copayments for provider visits.
 This is a small fee, usually about $25 or so, for each provider visit.

 Exactly what is covered in your area depends on:

 - What local companies decide to cover